AztlanEngineering/swatch-documentation/docs/swatch.introduction.md

 Swatch relies on an interpretation of the Setter/Getter pattern applied to the DOM:
 + The objects are the DOM nodes
-+ The setters are helper CSS classes that set CSS4 variables to the scope of a DOM node
++ The setters are helper CSS classes that set CSS variables to the scope of a DOM node
-+ The getters are CSS classes that take scope CSS4 variables to apply them as a CSS property to a DOM node in the scope.
++ The getters are CSS classes that take scope CSS variables to apply them as a CSS property to a DOM node in the scope.

 The aim of these docs is to explain in detail how this pattern can be used extremely efficiently to solve your coloring needs, so don't worry if you think this explanation is not enough at the moment.
 We will cover it in detail in the [Guides](./guides-setters-getters) section of the docs.